BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 will alter the second instance only.

-Another frequently used flag is "I" or "i", which allows for case-insensitive matching.
+Another frequently used flag is "I" or "i", which allows for case-insensitive matching on the search pattern.

 `$ sed 's\fly\FLY\ig' small.gtf` will alter any and all upper/lower-case combinations of "fly" to "FLY".